lindhe/dat300-group_3-code/README.md

 Created by Robert Gustafsson, Robin Krahl and Andreas Lindhé in DAT300 2017 at Chalmers University of Technology.
 Copyright belongs to the authors.

+All code is published under the MIT license: https://opensource.org/licenses/MIT

 ## Dependencies

 These dependencies are packaged in the Debian repositories, but are also